Skip to main content

 • Apply different error control algorithms to appropriate situations to improve reliability.

-• Design cellular networks.
+• Create and/or implement cellular networks.